Reviewed and revised 29 August 2014

 So where should the webified Oslerphile turn for an fix of Osleriana?
 Fortunately, Osler is alive and well on the web.
 These resources demand your perusal:

-- Osler’s Web — the website of the John P. McGovern Historical Collections & Research Center is the place to turn.
+- Osler’s Web — the website of the John P. Historical Collections & Research Center is the place to turn.
 If something is written by or about Osler and it is on the web, look here first.
+[Edit 29 August 2014: Sadly this website seems to no longer exist]

 - The Oslerian Archive at The American Osler Society — regular updates from the Oslerian world.